This game has a prototype article

 The Firemace weapon is unique in that it only has a 75% chance of appearing in a level, and only one Firemace can appear at a time even if multiple spawns for it are present.

 In v1.0, any extra spawns would be replaced with different enemies depending on the episode: Disciples of D'Sparil in City of the Damned, Weredragons in Hell's Maw, and Ophidians in The Dome of D'Sparil.
 Additionally, due to a bug, Shadowsphere artifacts replaced them in the secret E4M1 deathmatch level if it is loaded in single player.
-Note that the Firemace never officially appears in City of the Damned, so the Disciple replacements could only been seen in custom levels.
+Note that the Firemace never officially appears in City of the Damned, so the Disciple replacements could only be seen in custom levels.
 That is no longer the case in this version.

 Shadow of the Serpent Riders